EliasTheGrandMasterOfMistakes/turnip-builds/README.md

+#Please don't use this repo more, this is now just a testing repo

 # Unofficial Mesa3D Freedreno's Turnip CI releases

   This is a unofficial CI releases for Turnip Vulkan Driver from Mesa3D to Magisk and Adrenotools targets